Regarding the apparent death of GoodAndEVO.com

-It could just as easily have been Harley Davidson with their EVO engine, or Bob from accounting planning on putting up a porn site, but in the end someone just forgot to renew it and we have to dispute it with Network Solutions to get it back – and who knows if they’re doing that for a site (G&E) that peaked during the EVO 4G LTE days.
+It could just as easily have been Harley Davidson with their EVO engine, or Bob from accounting planning on putting up an adult site, but in the end someone just forgot to renew it and we have to dispute it with Network Solutions to get it back – and who knows if they’re doing that for a site (G&E) that peaked during the EVO 4G LTE days.

 GoodandEVO.net is still working, and the G&E tab works once again after misdirecting for a few days due to a plugin update.
 People kept commenting on a 2011 article and we just randomly caught it looking at the post comments and someone tweeting to us.

 Anyway, GoodAndEVO is not dead, or maybe it is.
 It evolved past the end of life of the phones and has survived HTC’s attempts to kill itself.
 It’s sort of the reverse of one of those which came first, the chicken or the protochicken deals.

 There’s very little device-specific these days that’s as interesting to me as the EVO was in its day – either that or we’re exposed to so much magic in devices these days it’s become blase.
 Pocketables moved beyond pockets, G&E survived the EVO line’s demise.

 Maybe G&E is dead, and this is just Qualcomm Quick Charge 2.0 purgatory since I’ve just been doing product reviews while waiting for this baby to show (product reviews easy, probably make CG money, telling you how to modify your phone so you have your own theme music when you enter your house takes more time than the re-expectant dad has this month).

 As a note, yes, I’m working on that.
 I am a geek.